roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  *

  (Author's Note: Next time on "You Couldn't Handle Me", you just have to wonder what Tom's rejection will do to Tanya's ego, and what kind of things she'll do to get what she wants.
 Cause you have to think she knows she will now have to go a lot farther than she ever has before to try and conquer Tom.)
-Report_Story #1